 - Refrigerate for 1 hour before forming into cakes.
 When this mixture is cold form salmon cakes by rolling 3-4 ounces of the mixture between your palms to form a ball.
 Then gently flatten the ball into the shape of a small cake.
 You should have about 8 cakes.
 (Make 16 half-sized cakes for passed appetizers.)

-- Place a medium non-stick sauté pan over medium heat and pour in the some cooking oil, about 1 tablespoon.
+- Place a medium non-stick sauté pan over medium heat and pour in cooking oil, about 1 tablespoon.
 When the oil begins to very lightly smoke add the salmon cakes 4 at a time.
 Fry until the cakes begin to brown, about 2 minutes.

 - Flip the cakes and repeat.
 Finish the remaining cakes in the same manner.
 They should have a nice golden brown color.
 Add more oil if needed.

 - Serve topped with additional white truffle mayonnaise to taste.